 We will not receive any proceeds from the sale of common units offered under this prospectus.
 Any proceeds from the sale of common units offered under this prospectus will be received by the selling unitholders.

 CAPITALIZATION

-The following table sets forth our cash and cash equivalents and our capitalization as of June 30, 2007:
+The following table sets forth our cash and cash equivalents and our capitalization as of September 30, 2007 on a historical basis.